 Arrowood Golf Course

-Designed by prominent local architect Ted Robinson Jr, the Arrowood golf course is a par-71, 6,721-yard layout imbedded in the newly developed village of the same name.
-Located in Oceanside, adjacent to Camp Pendleton and only 35 miles north of San Diego, Arrowood sits on a scenic hilltop by the San Luis Rey Valley, only about 10 miles from the coastline.
-Panoramic views abound and the mid-morning to late afternoon sea breeze plays a definite role in the playability of the track.
+Designed by prominent local architect Ted Robinson Jr, Arrowood Golf Course is a spectacular par-71, 6,721-yard layout imbedded in the Oceanside, CA developed village of the same name.
+Located adjacent to Camp Pendleton in north county San Diego, Arrowood sits on a scenic hilltop by the San Luis Rey Valley, within 10 miles of the coastline.
 “This course is different from others we have designed in San Diego because of the topography and the extent of the natural areas adjacent to the holes.
 It feels open and unconfined,” remarks Robinson.
 Many holes are bordered by undeveloped riparian habitat, which give the course a feeling of natural seclusion.
-While the open spaces conduce to a sense of relaxation, the golf holes are not there for the taking.
-The course will challenge players of all abilities.
+While the open spaces conduce to a sense of relaxation, the golf holes are not there for the taking; this course will challenge players of all abilities.
 It’s a concentration roller-coaster.
-At one instance it invites the player to swing away with abandonment, while at the next shot there is elevation changes, a stern breeze to consider.
+At one instance it invites the player to swing away with abandonment, while the next shot may bring elevation changes, strategic bunkering or a stern breeze to consider.

 You might find that the back nine has more “teeth”.
-The final three holes will test a player’s concentration and stomach fortitude.
-While 16th seems to be the popular favorite: a long par-4 into the prevailing wind, with a forced carry over water approach into a severely sloping green, I think it’s the 18th the one that takes the starring credit: not as long as its brother 16th, but perhaps equally difficult while visually more appealing.
-Their in-between cousin, the 17th, is a dog-leg left that presents a challenging tee shot to a narrow fairway with an environmentally-protected ravine guarding the left side.
+The final four holes, reverently dubbed The Quandary, will test a player’s concentration and fortitude.
+While the 16th seems to be the popular favorite: a long par-4 into the prevailing wind, with a forced carry over water approach into a severely sloping green, the 18 th is the one that often takes the starring credit; not as long as its island green sister 16th, but perhaps equally difficult while visually more appealing.
+Their in-between cousin, the 17th, is a gorgeous dog-leg that presents a challenging tee shot to a narrow fairway with an environmentally-protected ravine guarding the left side.
 Cut too much off the tee and the ball goes into the thickly vegetated ravine.
 The second shot is blind, into an elevated, wavy green.
 Kick it all off with the par 3 15 th , which goes from a green light to a cautious yellow based on that day’s pin position.